-There are some steps you can take before, during, and after the holiday to keep your best friend safe.
+There are some steps you can take before, during, and after the holiday to keep your dog safe.

 Use positive enforcement to show that these loud noises are too scary.
 Play recordings of fireworks and thunder while you and your dog relax together.
 As the sounds play, toss your dog a treat.
 Fireworks may be pretty to humans, but they are very loud and the noise can be extremely scary for your dog.
 Once the displays get started, keep him in a room where he is safe and relaxed.
 Block outside sights and sounds as much as possible by lowering the blinds and turning on the television or radio.

 When You Celebrate

 If you go outside, watch your dog for signs of stress and to talk to and reassure them using a pet camera.
 Set up an area away from doors and windows, for example in a basement or large closet, where noise is muted.
 Some dogs feel safest in a crate with their blankets, toys, and treats.
 Consider whether to bring your dog to a Fourth of July party elsewhere, even if it’s just next door.

-Stay away from sunscreen or insect repellents made for humans.
 Your dog may lick them and get sick.
 Keep citronella candles, insect coils, and tiki torch products out of reach.
 They can be extremely irritating to the stomach, lungs, and central nervous system if ingested.

-Comfort your nervous dog.
-If you’re dog exhibits signs of severe stress, stay calm and use a soothing tone of voice as you pet him slowly and gently.
+If your dog exhibits signs of severe stress, stay calm and use a soothing tone of voice as you pet them slowly and gently.

 After the Holiday